Ninjacat25/pureRGB-NC25/README.md

 # Pokémon Red/Green/Blue - NC Revision

 This is a ROM hack that aims to enhance the graphics of the  Pokémon Red, Green, and Blue for the Gameboy, whilst still maintaining the general artstyle of the game and better reflecting Ken Sugimori's designs featured in the game's promotional art.
+Also, the names for the towns and human characters have been reverted back to their Japanese versions, as I felt that would make sense for a region based on one located in real-world Japan.
+(With the exception of Lt.Surge for the most part.
+As he's American with a non-Japanese name in the Japanese version, and I personally find the name Lt.
+Surge to sound far cooler than Matisse.
+Besides, perhaps Matisse could be thought of as his first name with Surge being his surname.
+Though, I have referred to him as "Lt.
+Matisse Surge" on the Gym sign in Vermilion/Kuchiba city.)
+Also included, is an additional version of the hack that allows the player to play as a girl.
 This hack is a labour of love for a game that I hold so dearly to my heart.
 I hope you enjoy it.
 (Also, this hack uses Vortriene's PureRGB v.2.6.4 as a base, so the graphical tweaks extend to some of those which PureRGB introduces to the game.)

 Tweaks include:
 - Every trainer battle sprite (Including two completely ones, and two redesigned ones outside of those featured in the original game)